rosano/sharesnip/README.md

 _Quickly create or scan QR codes._

-<a href="https://sharesnip.rosano.ca">Sharesnip</a> makes it simple to play media from multiple platforms in the same place.
+<a href="https://sharesnip.rosano.ca">Sharesnip</a> is a simple QR code generator and scanner that works offline.
 Read the <a href="https://sharesnip.rosano.ca/guide">guide</a> for more details.

 <a href="https://sharesnip.rosano.ca/generate"><img alt="Open app" src="http://static.rosano.ca/_shared/_RCSAppButton.svg" /></a>